-awareness of specific audiences, purposes, genres, disciplines, and professions
+- awareness of specific audiences, purposes, genres, disciplines, and professions

-cogent and defensible applications, analyses, evaluations, and arguments about problems, ideas, and issues
+- cogent and defensible applications, analyses, evaluations, and arguments about problems, ideas, and issues

-clear, well-organized, focused, and cohesive arguments
+- clear, well-organized, focused, and cohesive arguments

-appropriate vocabulary, mechanics, grammar, diction, and sentence structure
+- appropriate vocabulary, mechanics, grammar, diction, and sentence structure

-analysis and synthesis of complex textual, numeric, and graphical sources
+- analysis and synthesis of complex textual, numeric, and graphical sources

-evaluation of evidence, issues, ideas, and problems from multiple perspectives
+- evaluation of evidence, issues, ideas, and problems from multiple perspectives

-ethical use of source materials and clear understanding of their strengths and limitations
+- ethical use of source materials and clear understanding of their strengths and limitations

 What constitutes eligible paper submissions?

-Three submissions are required for the portfolio.
+- Two submissions are required for the portfolio.

-Papers may come from any writing-centered or writing-intensive course, OR from any other undergraduate course for which students have completed an appropriate writing assignment.
+- Papers may come from any writing-centered or writing-intensive course, OR from any other undergraduate course for which students have completed an appropriate writing assignment.

-Only one submission is allowed from any one course.
+- Only one submission is allowed from any one course.

 - If a student submits from ENG 1001G/1091G, the student may not submit from ENG 1002G/1092G.

-Before EWP submission, it is a good idea for a student to discuss plans to submit with the instructor.
+- Before EWP submission, it is a good idea for a student to discuss plans to submit with the instructor.
 Instructors have the right to indicate a particular course or assignment is not appropriate for submission.

 What are the paper requirements?

 - at least 750 words in length, approximately 3 pages (NOTE: title pages and citations pages are not included in the minimum word count)

-written by a single student, exclusively; no group project papers
+- written by a single student, exclusively; no group project papers

 - written in English

 - written in a manner consistent with the demands of the discipline for which it was written

 - written as a coherent argument that connects ideas within and between paragraphs; NO lists, outlines, lesson plans and other such documents

 - NO creative pieces, such as poems, short stories, or plays

 What can I require from students prior to submission?

 - Faculty may require students to provide a hard copy or the graded/marked copy of the paper prior to submission.

 - You may also require students to consult with you; students are encouraged to do so.

 - You may tell students which assignments are appropriate for submission to the EWP.

-It is a good idea to include these and any other requirements on your syllabus and/or assignment sheets.
+- It is a good idea to include these and any other requirements on your syllabus and/or assignment sheets.

 What if a student submits the wrong paper?

 If there is an issue with a submission—the student submits a paper that was not written for your class or one that you said was not appropriate—please contact firstname.lastname@example.org and alert us to the issue.
 We will contact the student and remove the paper.

 What is the deadline?

-Students may not submit papers for courses after the semester ends.
+- Students may not submit papers for courses after the semester ends.

-Faculty members may set their own deadlines in their courses.
+- Faculty members may set their own deadlines in their courses.
 On your ratings page, click "Deadlines" (calendar icon button) in the left-hand menu and set a custom deadline.

-If you do establish a deadline, please alert the EWP office at email@example.com and include this deadline on your syllabus or assignment sheet.
+- If you do establish a deadline, please alert the EWP office at email@example.com and include this deadline on your syllabus or assignment sheet.

 How will I rate papers?

-All ratings will be done online.
+- All ratings will be done online.
 The deadline for ratings is usually one week after finals week.

-Automatic emails will be sent each week to all faculty who have papers to rate; however, you may log in to the system at any time to check for papers to read.
+- Automatic emails will be sent each week to all faculty who have papers to rate; however, you may log in to the system at any time to check for papers to read.

 - Simply click on the link provided or follow the link from the assessment page.

 - Submissions may be rated on a scale from superior to unsatisfactory.